Migraine is the #1 disability in adults under 50 years of age.

 Prevent Migraines by Addressing the Source—Not Just the Symptoms

-A non-drug, FDA-cleared approach that reduces trigeminal system sensitivity—helping prevent migraines before they start.
+A non-drug, FDA-cleared approach that reduces trigeminal system sensitivity;

 Why Do Migraines Keep Coming Back?